PostHog/posthog.com/contents/handbook/company/values.md

 ## Talent compounds

 Getting into PostHog is a huge challenge.
 Once you're here, it stays that way.
 We are *extremely* demanding of performance.
-What is most important to us is the quality of your output - not the number of hours that you put in.

 In return, you get to work with others producing the best work of their careers.

-We are a team, not a family - we pay top of market, offer exceptional benefits, provide an environment for you to do your best work, and give generous severance.
+We are a team, not a family.
+This means we have very ambitious goals, pay top of market, offer exceptional benefits, and do everything we can to provide an environment for you to do your best work.
+Often this means getting out of your way.

+We expect you to help your team mates to provide their best work too through direct feedback - it is not ok for you to let them fail either.
+We pay generous severance if things aren't working out.

+## Bias for Impact

+Think a change should be made?
+Then make it.

+Most decisions are reversible, so a (slow) consensus-building culture is suboptimal.
+We'll perform better by taking 2 rapid steps forward, and 1 back, then not progressing at all.